zulip/zulip/docs/git/setup.md

 - Windows: [SourceTree][gitgui-sourcetree]

-If you like working on the command line, but want better visualization and navigation of your git repo, try [Tig][tig], a cross-platform ncurses-based text-mode interface to Git.
+If you like working on the command line, but want better visualization and navigation of your Git repo, try [Tig][tig], a cross-platform ncurses-based text-mode interface to Git.

 And, if none of the above are to your liking, try [one of these][gitbook-guis].